WAT NANG KUI

 The monastery is situated along the Chao Phraya River.
 (2) To its west side lies Wat Khun Phrom, and to its south, Wat Mai Bang Kraja.

 The monastery was built in 1587 CE, a few years after the first fall of Ayutthaya.
-A wealthy woman sponsored the construction called Lady Kui, hence the temple's name.
-After the second fall of Ayutthaya, the monastery was left empty and neglected until in the Rattanakosin period during the Reign of King Rama III, the monastery was renovated.
+A wealthy woman, Lady Kui, sponsored the construction, hence the temple's name.
+After the second fall of Ayutthaya, the monastery was left empty and neglected until the Rattanakosin period, during the Reign of King Rama III, when it was renovated.

-The temple is known for its sandstone Buddha image, Mae Takhian Thong and Luang Pho Yim statue.
+The temple is known for its sandstone Buddha image, Mae Takhian Thong, and the Luang Pho Yim statue.

 Historical data about the monastery is unknown.

-The site is indicated on a 19th-century map and Phraya Boran Rachathanin's map drafted in 1926 CE.
+The site is indicated on a 19th-century map and Phraya Boran Ratchathanin's map drafted in 1926 CE.

 From the temple, you have nearly a straight view of Pom Phet or the Diamond Fort.
 Therefore, it was surely occupied by the Burmese army in the last battle for Ayutthaya in 1767 CE.

-The vihara of Mae Takhian Thong has been built in the year 2000 CE.
-The statue of Mae Takhian Thong was handmade from an old Takhian tree that has stood on the premises of the temple since its establishment.
-The local community has worshipped the tree since old years.
-The Thakian tree is believed to house the female spirit ‘Nang Takhian’, the same as a banana tree houses the spirit of ‘Nang Tani’.
-Around Thailand, you will find trees wrapped with cloth, meaning that spirits inhabit those trees.
+The vihara of Mae Takhian Thong was built in 2000 CE.
+The statue of Mae Takhian Thong was handmade from an old Takhian tree that has stood on the temple grounds since its establishment.
+The local community has worshipped the tree for generations.
+The Takhian tree is believed to house the female spirit ‘Nang Takhian’, similar to how a banana tree houses the spirit of ‘Nang Tani’.
+Across Thailand, you will find trees wrapped in cloth, indicating that spirits inhabit them.

-In 1995 and 1996 CE, Ayutthaya endured high flood levels for long periods.
-Many trees died off in the period afterwards, including the old Thakian tree.
-Its branches came down on the Sala Kanparien of the monastery, which was destroyed.
+In 1995 and 1996 CE, Ayutthaya endured prolonged periods of high flood levels.
+Many trees died in the years that followed, including the old Thakian tree.
+Its branches fell onto the Sala Kanparien of the monastery, destroying it.
 In 1998 CE, the tree was finally cut down.
 From the large trunk, the wooden image of Mae Takhian Thong was sculpted.
-Over the tree stump, a vihara was built, and the sculpture of Mae Takhian Thong, containing the tree’s spirit, was positioned on top of the old stump.
+Over the tree stump, a vihara was built, and the sculpture of Mae Takhian Thong, containing the tree’s spirit, was placed on top of the old stump.

 Wat Nang Kui is in geographical coordinates: 14° 20' 46.45" N, 100° 34' 24.08" E.